yu-lab-vt/muSSP/ReadMe.md

 2. Reduce the update frequency of the shortest path tree
 3. Accelerate the updating of the shortest path tree

 Four strategies (the four modules with different colors in the following flowchart) were proposed in muSSP to fulfill these three tasks.
-None of the strategies will violate the optimality of the final solution.
-Details of the strategies and proofs can be found in our [paper](http://papers.nips.cc/paper/8334-mussp-efficient-min-cost-flow-algorithm-for-multi-object-tracking).
+None of the strategies violate the optimality of the final solution.
+Details of the strategies and their proofs can be found in our [paper](http://papers.nips.cc/paper/8334-mussp-efficient-min-cost-flow-algorithm-for-multi-object-tracking).
 <p align="center">
   <img height="400" src="img/flowchart.png">
 </p>